 Student Outcomes (Student Right to Know Act)

 The Office of Institutional Research at Columbia International University annually calculates the retention rate for new degree-seeking undergraduates.
-Click here
+2012-13 2013-14

 The Office of Institutional Research at Columbia International University annually calculates the graduation rate for new, full-time, degree-seeking undergraduates.
 The graduation rate is calculated based on the federal standard of 150% of the normal completion time.
-Click here
+2012-13 2013-14

 The Office of Institutional Research at Columbia International University annually calculates the rate at which students transfer out of the institution.
-Click here
+2012-13 2013-14

 Placement in Employment

 The Office of Institutional Research at Columbia International University periodically surveys graduates to determine the types of employment of our graduates.
-This information (much of it self-reported) is available here
+Most of this infomratin is self reported.
+2012-13 2013-14

 Intercollegiate Athletic Program Participation Rates & Financial Support Data (Equity in Athletics Disclosure Act)